BerWang/web/01 Lab 1 Templates and Forms.md

 #### 1.2.1 Test Your Understanding

-1. Use suitable properties of the [`Date` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) to display the date in a variety of different formats in a series of paragraph elements:
+1. Use suitable properties of the [`Date` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) to add paragraph elements to display the following:
-    1. dd/mm/yyyy
+    1. The current time in the 24 hour time format: HH:MM:SS
     2. a Unix timestamp (number of seconds since 1st Jan 1970)
 2. Add a table to display some information about the client computer (using the `req.connection` object).
+    1. To find out what data the object contains, print it to the console using `console.log(req.connection)`.
 3. Extend the table to display the header information (using the `req.headers` object).
 4. Insert a picture of a calendar.